 A patentable subject matter refers to the standards set forth by the USPTO (United States Patent and Trademark Office).
 These standards are set for a patent application in order to receive patent protection.

 Also, the USPTO law defines patentable subject matter as: “Whoever invents or discovers any new and useful process, the machine, manufacture, or composition of matter or any new and useful improvement thereof may obtain a patent therefor, subject to the conditions and requirements of this title.”

 In addition, an invention must satisfy 2 criteria in order to qualify as patentable subject matter.
 One of them is statutory and the other one is judicial.
 The requirements are:

-- Firstly, the subject matter of the invention must fall under the category of the machine, process, manufacture or composition of matter.
+- Firstly, the subject matter of the invention should fall under the category of the machine, process, manufacture or composition of matter.

-- Secondly, the subject matter must not fall within the exceptions recognized by the court; that are, physical phenomena, laws of nature, and abstract ideas.
+- Secondly, the subject matter should not fall within the exceptions recognized by the court; that are, physical phenomena, laws of nature, and abstract ideas.